 Biliary atresia causes liver damage and affects numerous processes that allow the body to function normally.
 Biliary atresia is a life-threatening disease and is fatal without treatment.

 What are the symptoms of biliary atresia?

-Babies with biliary atresia usually seem healthy at birth.
-Most often, symptoms start to occur between 2 weeks and 2 months of life.
-Symptoms may include:
+Infants with biliary atresia usually appear healthy at birth.
+Most often, symptoms develop between two weeks and two months of life, and may include: